firepear/gnatwren/README.md

   selected from after each report is made.
 The default set is the primes around 30 and 45, resulting in (on average) 1.69 updates per minute, while minimizing simultaneous updates

-## Efficiency

-In my most recent check across my farm, over 5.5 days of runtime the client had used approximately 40 cpu-seconds on each node -- so a bit under 8 cpu-seconds per day on average.
-Memory usage was stable at approximately 8MB on an x86_64 system.

-The aggregator has been under much more frequent development, with large parts still be rewritten.
-I don't have solid statistics for it yet.